Sgt. Slaughter (G.I. Joe): Devil's Due

 Sgt.
 Slaughter is not listed on the official listing of personnel in the Battle Files mini-series, which lists all active and reservist members.
 However, Sgt.
 Slaughter is listed as an active member of the G.I.
 Joe team in G.I.
 Joe: America's Elite #28.
 He is later seen working with Joe veteran 'Jane' to evacuate endangered Joe support personnel.
-In volume 2 of G.I.
-Joe A Real American Hero, Sgt.
+In G.I.
+Joe: Frontline, a character clearly based on Sgt.
 Slaughter appears in a flashback as a drill sergeant for incoming Joe trainees, a.k.a.
 Greenshirts.
 He works closely with Beach-Head.

 Animated series

 Sunbow

 Sgt.
 Slaughter was featured in the Sunbow/Marvel G.I.
 Joe animated series.
 Sgt.
 Slaughter is often described as the toughest of all the Joes.
 As an instructor and trainer, he spurs his trainees through the most physically challenging exercises, which he can perform quite easily.
 He is almost unnaturally strong and can fend entirely for himself in the roughest missions.
 In fact, he easily fends off several dozen B.A.T.s by himself in two episodes of the five-part second-season premiere, "Arise, Serpentor, Arise!".
-He even uses the fingernail on his thumb as a convenient screwdriver to gain access to the circuitry of an electronically locked door and short it open.
+Sgt.
+Slaughter even uses the fingernail on his thumb as a convenient screwdriver to gain access to the circuitry of an electronically locked door and short it open.
 Sgt.
 Slaughter is often listed fifth in command of the G.I.
 Joe team as a Special Drill Instructor (behind General Hawk, Duke, Flint and Beach Head respectively).
 He is a legend among his fellow Joes and sometimes shares command with Beach Head as fourth in command.